grouparoo/grouparoo/documents/product/concepts.md

 With these rules, you have a Group consisting of every user who has purchased more than \$50 and recently abandoned their cart.
 You can then synchronize that group in real-time to all of your Destinations to then communicate with them.

+There are 2 types of groups: **Calculated** and **Manual**

+**Calculated Groups** are always kept up to date for you by Grouparoo.
+As new Profiles are created, or the Profile Properties of existing Profiles are changed, Group membership will automatically be adjusted.

+Manual Groups only change when you add or remove Profiles.

 ## Destinations

-Destinations are tools where you'd want Grouparoo Profiles and Groups to be sent.
-Often these tools are customer marketing tools such as email marketing or push notification tools, though databases and data warehouses can also function at Destinations.
+Destinations are where you want Grouparoo Profiles and Groups to be sent.
+Often Destinations are customer marketing tools such as email marketing or push notification services, though databases and data warehouses can also function at Destinations.

 When you set up a Destination in Grouparoo, you will choose which Groups as well as which Profile Properties you will send to each Destination.
 You will have control and visibility over what data gets sent to each Destination.

+Grouparoo will keep the Profile and Group data in your Destinations up-to-date in real time.

 Some of our current Destinations include: